 ASTM (American Society for Testing and Materials) publishes voluntary standards.
 However, parts of these standards may become incorporated into other mandatory standards such as the CPSC standard mentioned above.
 The ASTM F1447 standard applies to helmets used by recreational cyclists and roller skaters.

 The Snell B-95 standard is voluntary and helmets that meet this standard tend to be heavier and less attractive due to the rigorous requirements of the standard.
 In the case of Snell B-95, helmets are dropped from higher heights compared to other standards to ensure that they provide a higher level of protection.

-Bicycle Helmet Standards Europe
+Bike Helmet Certification Europe

-EN 1078 is the European standard for helmets that regulates standards for pedal cyclists’ helmets, skateboard users’ helmets, and roller skate users’ helmets.
-The EN 1078 standard was created in 1997, and was approved in 2012 by the European Committee for Standardization.
+EN1078 is the European standard for helmets that regulates standards for pedal cyclists’ helmets, skateboard users’ helmets, and roller skate users’ helmets.
+The EN1078 standard was created in 1997, and was approved in 2012 by the European Committee for Standardization.

-EN 1078 covers helmet production, taking field of vision, retention system features and shock absorption features into consideration.
-The EN 1078 standard uses flat and kerbstone test anvils, guided free-fall drop gadgets, impact energy criteria, impact velocity, retention system strength and roll-off test.
+EN1078 covers helmet production, taking field of vision, retention system features, and shock absorption features into consideration.
+The EN1078 standard uses flat and kerbstone test anvils, guided free-fall drop gadgets, impact energy criteria, impact velocity, retention system strength, and roll-off test.

-Bicycle Helmet Standards Australia
+Bike Helmet Certification Australia

 The law stipulates that cyclists must wear approved bicycle helmets securely fitted and fastened on their heads unless the cyclist is exempt from wearing a helmet by another law of the Australian government, this can be found in part 15 of the Australian road rules.

-AS/NZS 2063:2008 requires a helmet to:
+AS/NZS 2063:2020 requires a helmet to: